 Annual Florida Chapter Awards and Scholarships

-Roger Rottmann Memorial Scholarship – (nominate by 01 Mar 2019) awarded annually to a deserving fisheries student in memory of Roger Rottmann a fisheries researcher from the University of Florida and a dedicated member of the Florida Chapter.
+Roger Rottmann Memorial Scholarship – awarded annually to deserving fisheries students in memory of Roger Rottmann a fisheries researcher from the University of Florida and a dedicated member of the Florida Chapter.

 - Best Professional Paper

 - Best Student Poster

 - Power-Tie Award – The Power Tie Award was initiated in 2000 by Brent Winner.
 The purpose of the award was to give recognition to the “most dynamic oral presentation” at the annual meeting of the Florida Chapter of the American Fisheries Society.
 The tradition is that the winner of the award attends the meeting after the award, wears the tie at some time during the meeting (preferably during a talk presented by the winner) and then makes the award presentation at the awards session of the annual meeting to the individual who has given the most dynamic oral presentation at that meeting.